ae-platform / module-06 · governance layer · H3 · PI-7

 Source: ae_greenops.job_metrics · BigQuery · europe-west3 metered_kwh: GKE Cloud Monitoring · carbon_intensity: GCP Carbon Footprint API · all figures audit-traceable

-Data Governance (M-08) is the H1 foundation — deployed first, before any suite.
+Three platform services — GreenOps is the second.
+Data Governance (M-08) is the H1 foundation, deployed first, before any process pillar.
 GreenOps (M-06) activates in H3 once workload volumes justify carbon scheduling.
-The Strategy Dashboard (M-07) closes the platform layer — reading GreenOps ESG metrics alongside signals from every domain suite and presenting the unified executive view.
+The Strategy Dashboard (M-07) closes the platform layer — reading GreenOps ESG metrics alongside signals from every process pillar and presenting the unified executive view.